-Anulom Vilom breathing is something that I was introduced to, by a practitioner of yoga who was visiting our campus.
+Anulom Vilom breathing, sometimes called as Nadi Shodhan pranayama or Alternate Nostril Breathing (ANB), is something that I was introduced to, by a practitioner of yoga who was visiting our campus.
 This simple, yet effective technique of revitalising the body has stayed with me, ever since that time.

 The best thing about this alternate nostril breathing technique is that it requires no special equipment, no minimum level of physical fitness and the result is almost always instantaneous.
 Our examinations were scheduled a few days after the pranayama teacher had visited us and none of us were really interested to spend time doing “yoga”.